-- 1. Kymriah, developed by Novartis, is currently approved for treatment of acute lymphatic leukemia (ALL) and B cell lymphoma in the US, Europe and Japan39.
-The price per treatment has been set between USD 300,000 and $475,000^{40}$. - 2.
+- 1. Kymriah, developed by Novartis, is currently approved for treatment of acute lymphatic leukemia (ALL) and B cell lymphoma in the US, Europe and Japan.
+The price per treatment has been set between USD 300,000 and $475,000^{40}$ . - 2.
 Yescarta, developed by Kite Pharma (which was in turn acquired by Gilead Sciences in 2017 for USD 11.9 billion), is currently approved in the US and Europe for treatment of various types of B cell lymphoma.
-In France, Yescarta has been priced at EUR 350,000 per patient41. - 3.
+In France, Yescarta has been priced at EUR 350,000 per patient. - 3.
 Tecartus, developed by Kite Pharma, has been approved in both the US and Europe for treatment of mantle cell lymphoma since 2020.
 Tecartus has been priced at USD 373,000 per treatment in the US42.

-The iTANK platform answers two of the greatest challenges for CAR T cells in the treatment of solid tumors
+The iTANK platform answers two of the greatest challenges for CAR T-cells in the treatment of solid tumors in the treatment of solid tumors as well, but currently there are no approved CAR T-cell therapies in this field, a fact that is attributable to the following challenges:

-The successes in treating various types of blood cancer have confirmed the potential and effect of CAR T cells, and sparked great interest in this type of therapy.
+The successes in treating various types of blood cancer have confirmed the potential and effect of CAR T-cells, and sparked great interest in this type of therapy.
+Serious effort is now being made to achieve success

-"The iTANK platform can thus answer the two aforementioned challenges in treating solid tumors with CAR T cells.
-The technology is considered to be applicable to all CAR T cells under development, not only the company's own."
+"The iTANK platform can thus answer the two aforementioned challenges in treating solid tumors with CAR T-cells.
+The technology is considered to be applicable to all CAR T-cells under development, not only the company's own."